Loading...

 Lab 7: Inspect and Load Kernel Modules

 Investigate a suspected missing USB storage kernel module by listing loaded modules, inspecting module metadata, loading the module on demand, and validating that it is active.
-Configure the module to auto-load on boot using /etc/modules-load.d for persistence.
+Configure the module to auto-load on boot using /etc/modules-load.d.

 troubleshooting boot storage